-This course includes emphasis on scientific principles, objectivity, critical thinking, careful observation, and communication that lay the foundation for professional hair comparisons, as well as the history of the discipline, relevant literature, methodologies, and validation studies, instrumentation, statistics, knowledge of related fields, and testimony.
+This course includes emphasis on scientific principles, objectivity, critical thinking, careful observation, and communication that lay the foundation for professional hair comparisons, as well as the history of the discipline, relevant literature, methodologies, validation studies, instrumentation, statistics, knowledge of related fields, and testimony.

-At the conclusion of this course, the student should be capable of beginning hair examinations under direct supervision, and continuing the necessary study and practice required for proficiency.
+At the conclusion of this course, the student should be capable of conducting hair examinations under direct supervision, and continuing the necessary study and practice required for proficiency.
 Competency and continued proficiency need to be proven in the home laboratory to the satisfaction of the home laboratory.

 - Microscopy: Köhler illumination, balanced illumination, contrast, and mountants

 - Hair Evidence: history and value, hair variation, and sampling

 - Transfer: persistence; contamination control

 - Hair microscopy: gross appearance, surface features, internal structure, and hair micrometry

 - Laboratory exercises: mountants, infiltration, castings, cross-sections, and diameter measurements

 - Biological profile: species origin, racial origin, somatic origin, tips, deposition, and microtraces